Bhargava-Kotharu/predina-challenge/README.md

 ## How to access the application ###

-For demo purpose this application is hosted in AWS Zone EU-WEST-2 in London Data Center.
+For demo purpose this application is hosted in my AWS account in Zone EU-WEST-2 London Data Center.

 To access the application, please access below urls: